skyth3r/Skyth3r.github.io/content/now.md

 Still trying to get into running 🏃🏽‍♂️

-I've got into hiking over the last year.
-A few months ago, I hiked up Ben Nevis in Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿
+I've got into hiking in 2023.
+Last summer, I hiked up Ben Nevis in Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿

 ## 🌏 Travel

+### 2024

+🔜

+### 2023

-So far this year, I've been to the following countries:
+Last year, I travelled to the following countries:

 🇳🇱 The Netherlands